Creating Automated Test Case

 Populate Step 3

-Under the Endpoint Details tab, enter exactly the same information as in step 1 because we are interacting with the same database.
+Under the Endpoint tab, enter exactly the same information as in step 1 because we are interacting with the same database.
 The information duplication can be avoided by using managed endpoints.
 Refer to this page for more details.

 Under the Invocation tab, enter SQL query select id, title, content from article;.